World Cup Betting and Event Guide - Qatar 2022 - 21st November to 18th December

 Previous wins: 4

-Chances for 2018: In one of the biggest shocks of the tournament, Italy failed to qualify for the 2018 World Cup.
+Chances for 2022: In one of the biggest shocks of the tournament, Italy failed to qualify for the 2018 World Cup.
 Gian Piero Ventura took over from Antonio Conte as manager in July of 2016, losing his first game to France by three goals to one.
 That was a sign of things to come, with the Italians losing 1-0 to Sweden in a play-off match, meaning that they would miss out on the World Cup tournament for the first time since 1958.
+They will be hoping to qualify for 2022.

 Brief History: The phrase ‘brief history’ is applicable to England Perhaps more than any other side.
 For a nation that seems so determined to live in the past, you’d think that they would have more to fall back on than a solitary World Cup.
 This is, after all, the country that quite literally invented the sport.
 The problem that the English tend to have is that they still seem to think that blood and guts football is as useful now as it was during the sport’s more formative years, when the reality is that more successful nations have moved on.
 That is perhaps summed up by the Brazilian phrase ‘Os ingleses o inventaram, os brasileiros o aperfeiçoaram’, which translates to ‘The English invented it, the Brazilians perfected it’.